How to Make Authentic Irish Soda Bread from Scratch

 - Flour – Traditional recipes use all-purpose flour, but you can substitute half with whole wheat flour for a heartier texture.

-- Baking Soda – The essential leavening agent; if unavailable, use baking powder (double the amount) as an alternative.
+- Baking Soda – The essential leavening agent.
+If unavailable, use baking powder (double the amount) as an alternative.

-- Salt – Enhances flavor; can be swapped for a flavored salt like garlic or herb-infused for variation.
+- Salt – Enhances flavor.
+Can be swapped for a flavored salt like garlic or herb-infused for variation.

-- Buttermilk – Activates the baking soda and gives a slight tang; substitute with milk + lemon juice or vinegar (1 tablespoon per cup of milk).
+- Buttermilk – Activates the baking soda and gives a slight tang.
+Substitute with milk + lemon juice or vinegar (1 tablespoon per cup of milk).

 Making Irish Soda Bread Step-by-Step